 We rely on a limited number of distribution facilities for our product distribution.
 Our distribution facilities utilize computer controlled and automated equipment, which means the operations are complicated and may be subject to a number of risks related to security or computer viruses or malware, the proper operation of software and hardware, power interruptions or other system failures.
 In addition, because many of our products are distributed from a limited number of locations, our operations could also be interrupted by severe weather conditions, floods, fires or other natural disasters in these locations, as well as labor or other operational difficulties or interruptions.
 We maintain business interruption insurance, but it may not adequately protect us from the adverse effects that could be caused by significant disruptions in our distribution facilities, such as the long term loss of customers or an erosion of our brand image.
-In addition, our distribution facilities, as well as partnering with third party distribution facilities in certain regions where we do not maintain our own facilities.
+In addition, our distribution capacity is dependent on the timely performance of services by third parties.
+This includes the shipping of product to and from our distribution facilities, as well as partnering with third party distribution facilities in certain regions where we do not maintain our own facilities.
 From time to time, certain of our partners have experienced disruptions to their operations, including cyber-related disruptions.
 If we or our partners encounter such problems, our results of operations, as well as our ability to meet customer expectations, manage inventory, complete sales and achieve objectives for operating efficiencies could be materially adversely affected.